“The grass isn’t greener on the other side, it’s greener where you water it”

 We’re all familiar with the comparison game, it’s that dreadful yet addictive game where we compare ourselves with practically everyone we know and even worst, total strangers.

-We look at the surface of others’ lives and though we don’t quite know nor understand the nitty gritty of their lives, we quickly come with the conclusion that they simply have it better.
+We look at the surface of others’ lives and though we don’t quite know nor understand the whole picture of their lives, we quickly come with the conclusion that they simply have it better.

-In fact, on a recent conversation with a good friend, I was reminded of my 25th birthday where I felt borderline depressed because I felt as if I hadn’t achieved most of what I had set myself to accomplish a few years prior.
+On my 25th birthday, I found myself feeling depressed because I felt as if I hadn’t achieved most of what I had set myself to accomplish by that time.

 When someone dear to me tried to kindly console me by listing all the things that I managed to achieve at the tender age of a quarter century, I replied “..but 13 year olds managed to raise enough money to build wells in Africa..and they’re half my age! “ to which he answered “Well, if that’s how you want to play it, you’ll never win..” and looking back, I realized he was completely right.